-Herceptin works by targeting the human epidermal growth factor receptor 2 (HER2) protein, which can fuel the growth of breast cancer tumours in women with HER2-positive breast cancer.
+Herceptin works by targeting the human epidermal growth factor receptor 2 (HER2) Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of…, which can fuel the growth of breast cancer tumours in women with HER2-positive breast cancer.
 However, this accounts for only 25% of breast cancer cases.
 Herceptin proponents tout clinical trials which show a 46% decrease in recurring breast cancer when the drug is prescribed to late-stage breast cancer patients.
 But one of the main studies cited in support of Herceptin, called the Hera trial , saw 34 deaths in the control group (2% of the participants) and 23 deaths (1.4%) in the group treated with Herceptin.
 This is a 0.6% absolute reduction in deaths.
 But there are problems.
 A study carried out by the University of Texas and published in the Journal of Clinical Oncology, found that a significant number of patients using Herceptin for at least a year suffered cardiac problems.
 In this study of 173 patients, 28% of those treated with Herceptin experienced a cardiac event after taking the drug for an average of 21 months – and this included one cardiac-related death.
 At £30,000 a year, Herceptin hardly seems worth it when you think what you could do with that money by way of reducing your risk naturally.

 Natural Ways To Reduce Your Risk